vietnamtrainingpilot-oss/ptc-training/README.md

 ## Status

 Active community resource.
 Some application files are intentionally available as templates and may be completed by individual airlines or servers.

+## Suggestions

+If you'd like for our team to add anything, join our server at https://discord.gg/fq8CXz4vFF